 An analysis of steps taken by Austria in fulfilment of its pledges at international level shows that it has indeed ratified the CPED and the OPCAT (in 2012).
 However, it is yet to accede to the UNESCO Convention against discrimination in education.
 Austria has a strong record of engagement with the Council and its mechanisms.
 It maintains a Standing Invitation to Special Procedures, has facilitated 100% of visit requests, and has responded to 66% of the received communications.
-Austria has participated in around 70% of panel discussions, has a 100% record in terms of facilitating Special Procedures missions, sent a ministerial level delegation to participate in the UPR, and produced a mid-term report on implementation.
+Austria has participated in around 70% of panel discussions, sent a ministerial level delegation to participate in the UPR, and produced a mid-term report on implementation.
 It has ratified all eight core human rights treaties.